ayushgarg-ag/Sudoku-Solver-Mobile-App/README.md

 + *Event handlers* are placed as methods in the component class to take the appropriate action after user interaction with the Sudoku grid or option buttons

 + *React Native lifecycle* is utilized to monitor the mounting, updating, and unmounting phases.
-The main methods called in this process for our purposes is the `constructor()`, `render()`, and `componentDidMount()` methods.
+The main methods called in this process for our purposes are the `constructor()`, `render()`, and `componentDidMount()` methods.

 + *Props* are passed into our components to send along data, define the constructor, and re-use code in many different parts of the app

-+ *State* stored property values in the constructor to be used and changed through events and event handlers.
++ *State* stores property values in the constructor to be used and changed through events and event handlers.
 State variables included values for all 81 cells, the user’s input history, and the item being focused on at the moment

 + *Drawer navigation* is used as the primary method of navigation in the application.
 The root drawer navigator contains each stack navigator, which contains pages.
 The drawer is used to create a seamless side menu bar that can be opened by clicking the menu icon

 + *Stack navigation* is used to navigate between multiple layers of pages.
-In this application, only one stack, SudokuStack, contains multiple pages.
+In this application, only one stack, `SudokuStack`, contains multiple pages.
 Once a user inputs a Sudoku, stack navigation is utilized to pass information from the input page to the solution page.
 This information is then used to display the correct solution.
 The other stacks are used to create consistent layouts between the pages.

 <a id="expo"></a>